Bloated After Tummy Tuck

 What can I do to help reduce the bloating?

-- Ensure your post-surgical diet is rich in fibre to aid bowel movements
+• Ensure that your post-surgical diet is high in fiber to facilitate bowel movements.

 Safety